Try The Mathematical Tripos

 • YouTube - Arithmetic and Geometry Math Foundations 8

-Make sure you follow the proofs and the substitution he's using.
 In every calculus course like the recorded lectures for MIT's 18.01 the prof repeatedly uses these laws without explaining them manipulating equations on the board.
+Wildberger says he didn't find any long division in his kid's curriculum because schools removed it claiming it was 'too difficult'.
+Another way to do long division:

 7)203